 Let's look at the specific tasks virtual assistants can perform in each category.

-Executives typically spend 16 hours each week on routine tasks that detract from activities that propel their businesses forward.
-This accounts for 40% of their week dedicated to administrative work.
+Executives often spend 16 hours each week on routine tasks that take away from activities that drive their businesses forward.
+This makes up 40% of their week focused on administrative work.

 Where does all this time go?